When you publish a multi-language website, you will want to make sure people are seeing the correct pages for their location.

 - Your Language code selection (hreflang tag) will appear in the <head> section of the page:

-Note: When you add a new language and create a multilingual site, the language code of all pages created in a specific languages is updated automatically.
+Note: When you add a new language and create a multilingual site, the language code of all pages created in a specific language is updated automatically.